sadir06/Project_Brief/personal_statements/Sumukh's Reflection.md

 ### The "Shadow Address" Stability Solution

-**Challenge:** During cache stress testing, we noticed data corruption during refill sequences.
-I debugged this and realized that while the CPU pipeline was stalled, the address signals coming from the Execute stage were fluctuating, causing the cache to write incoming data to the wrong index.
+**Challenge:** During cache stress testing with Deniz, we noticed data corruption during refill sequences.
+I debugged this using GTKWave waveform analysis and discovered that while the CPU pipeline was stalled (the hazard unit correctly prevented PC advancement), the address signals coming from the Execute stage (`cpu_addr`) were still fluctuating due to forwarding logic and intermediate pipeline states.
+This caused the cache to write incoming refill data to the wrong index, corrupting unrelated cache lines.
-**Solution:** I introduced a **Shadow Address Register** (`shadow_addr`) inside the cache controller.
-This register latches the exact faulting address the moment a miss is detected (transitioning from `IDLE` to `MISS_SELECT`).
-This ensures the FSM operates on a stable address throughout the multi-cycle refill process, regardless of pipeline noise.
+**Solution:** I introduced a **Shadow Address Register** (`shadow_addr`) inside the cache controller that latches the exact faulting address the moment a miss is detected (during the transition from `IDLE` to `MISS_SELECT`).
+This register stores a stable copy of the address throughout the entire multi-cycle refill process.
+All subsequent cache operations (tag/index/offset extraction, way selection, memory burst addressing) use `shadow_addr` instead of `cpu_addr`.
+This ensures the FSM operates on a stable address throughout the multi-cycle refill process, regardless of pipeline noise or forwarding changes.
+Working with Deniz on this debugging session highlighted the importance of understanding pipeline behavior even during stalls.

 ### Preventing Infinite Loops in Write-Back

-**Challenge:** Initially, my FSM logic would sometimes get stuck in the `WRITEBACK` state or overwrite dirty data incorrectly.
+**Challenge:** During initial cache testing, my FSM logic would sometimes get stuck in the `WRITEBACK` state, causing the processor to hang.
+Additionally, the cache was incorrectly overwriting dirty data during evictions.
+Through waveform analysis, I discovered the state transition logic wasn't properly checking the dirty bit of the victim way before deciding whether to writeback.
-**Solution:** I refined the state transition logic to explicitly check the `Dirty` bit of the *victim* way (determined by LRU) during `MISS_SELECT`.
+**Solution:** I refined the state transition logic in `MISS_SELECT` to explicitly check the `Dirty` bit of the victim way (determined by the LRU bit) before transitioning.
 If dirty, the FSM transitions to `WRITEBACK` to save the data; if clean, it skips directly to `REFILL`.
-This optimization reduced memory traffic and prevented data loss.
+This optimization reduced unnecessary memory traffic by skipping writebacks for clean lines, and more importantly, prevented data loss by ensuring dirty lines are always saved before eviction.
+The fix also eliminated the infinite loop by ensuring proper state transitions.

 ### Return Address Continuity